Climate Activist Greta Thunberg, 16, Arrives in New York After Sailing Across the Atlantic

 Thunberg, a 16-year-old from Sweden, embarked in the racing sailboat Malizia II from Plymouth in the United Kingdom two weeks ago on the trip to the U.S. to attend the United Nations Climate Action Summit, which is scheduled to take place in September at the U.N.’s headquarters in New York.

+Thunberg said that while she’s hoping to spread the word about climate change, one person isn’t the primary focus of her message––President Donald Trump.

+“My message for him is just listen to the science, and he obviously doesn’t do that.
+As I always say to this question, if no one has been able to convince him about the climate crisis, the urgency, why should I be able to do that?”
+Thunberg said.

 Thunberg launched her campaign for action on climate change just last August, when she sat outside of the Swedish Parliament in Stockholm holding a sign inscribed with the phrase, “Skolstrejk för Klimatet” (School Strike for Climate).
-In the year since, she helped to organize a March 15 strike believed to have been joined by 1.6 million people in 133 countries; met with world leaders, including Pope Frances; and was nominated for the 2019 Nobel Peace Prize.
+In the year since, she helped to organize a March 15 strike believed to have been joined by 1.6 million people in 133 countries; met with world leaders, including Pope Francis; and was nominated for the 2019 Nobel Peace Prize.

 Thunberg has drawn attention to the greenhouse gas emissions caused by air travel.
 In Sweden, she is credited for the spread of “flygskam”––flight shame––which reports say may have encouraged some Swedes to avoid traveling by plane.